bblodfon/gitsbe-model-analysis/docs/cascade/random-model-ss/index.md

 # Intro {-}

 :::{.green-box}
-Main question: is there a relation between *random* models **stable state number** and their **performance** as measured by AUC PR (Precision-Recall) or AUC ROC (Receiver Operatoring Characteristic)?
+Main question: is there a relation between *random* models **stable state number** and their **performance** as measured by AUC PR (Precision-Recall) or AUC ROC (Receiver Operating Characteristic)?
 :::

-This investigation can be considered as an extension of the random model ROC and PR curves (for CASCADE 2.0, link operator mutations) I created for the AGS paper (see version tagged `v1.0` which included the abmlog-generated random model analysis [here](https://github.com/bblodfon/ags-paper-1/releases/tag/v1.0)).
+This investigation can be considered as an extension of the random model ROC and PR curves (for CASCADE 2.0, link operator mutations) I created for the AGS paper (see version tagged `v1.0` which included the abmlog-generated random model analysis [here](https://github.com/druglogics/ags-paper/releases/tag/v1.0)).
 In that analysis, I generated a $3000$ random model sample, and took only the models that had 1 stable state to compute their ROC performance.
-So maybe I neede to generate more models or bootstrap (re-sample) these models to get a better picture of what is going on and that's what I am trying to do here :)
+So maybe I needed to generate more models or bootstrap (re-sample) these models to get a better picture of what is going on and that's what I am trying to do here :)

 # Input {-}